tcg-digital-us/react-box-whiskers-poc/docs/source/project/development/elasticsearch-setup.rst

 Upon first successful startup, Elasticsearch populates its configuration file at ``config/elasticsearch.yml``.
 We can add to this file to set Elasticsearch to allow requests from all origins.
+These changes wont be evaluated until Elasticsearch is killed and started again.

 .. code:: python